Siddy212/iconic-es-de/README.md

 - `_default.jpg` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for.
 - `${system.theme}.jpg` should be named for the system you are looking to override.
 For example if you wanted to override the artwork for `snes` you would create an image called `snes.jpg` in the backgrounds folder.
 - If a given ${system.theme}.jpg image is not found it will use _default.jpg image so make sure to at least create that image.

+### Overlays
+- Overlays to make images pop can also be added similar to the main theme images.
+- Use the folder called `custom-Overlay` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
+- Upload your custom overlay images to that folder.
+These will appear on top of all other assets on the screen.
+- They can be named:
+    - _default.png
+    - ${system.theme}.png

 ## **Additional Notes**